gchelleby/gchelleby/README.md

 - 👋 Hi, I’m Chelleby.
 - 👀 I’m interested in app development.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning at Coding Temple.
-- 💞️ I’m looking to collaborate on development projects.
 - 📫 How to reach me: by email at gchelleby@gmail.com

 <!---